The Cat Vaccine Shortage

-Why Are Cat Vaccines In Short Supply?
+Why Were Cat Vaccines In Short Supply?

-The official story is that supply chain disruption caused by COVID and diversion of resources into human vaccines has made feline vaccines scarce.
-However, this is just the last (and worst!) in a long line of shortages that have been occurring since well before COVID.
+The official story is that supply chain disruption caused by COVID and diversion of resources into human vaccines made feline vaccines scarce.
+However, this was just the last (and worst!) in a long line of shortages that have been occurring since well before COVID.
 The full answer must therefore also reflect the fragility of modern global supply chains.

 How You Can Protect Your Cat

-1. Keep your cat indoors
+- Keep your cat indoors

-2. Wash your hands and change in-contact clothing after patting cats from outside the home
+- Wash your hands and change in-contact clothing after patting cats from outside the home

-3. Use pet sitters instead of catteries if you can
+- Use pet sitters instead of catteries if you can

 If using catteries, choose from facilities like those on our list which provide individual, easily cleaned spaces, not communal areas.